How do we contribute to a better world?

 - Removed thousands of tons of carbon from the atmosphere

-Here’s how it works: For every order we receive, a formula is used to calculate the estimated shipping emissions.
-Based on these estimates, a portion of our revenue is allocated to carbon removal companies that have been verified by Carbon Direct scientists.
-These companies use this money to remove as much carbon as our shipments created.
-Any additional funds go toward further development of carbon removal technologies.
+Here's how it works: For each order we receive, a formula is used to calculate the estimated delivery emissions.
+Based on these estimates, a portion of our revenue is allocated to carbon removal companies that have been vetted by Carbon Direct scientists.
+These companies use this money to remove as much carbon as our shipments have created.
+Any additional funds go toward the further development of carbon removal technologies.

-Let’s meet some of the companies eliminating emissions from our shipping
+Let's meet some of the companies that are eliminating emissions from our shipments.

 Heirloom

-Heirloom’s Direct Air Capture technology enhances the carbon mineralization process.
-Heirloom’s technology accelerates the rate at which natural minerals capture CO₂ rather than using energy-hungry fans to suck in air.
+Heirloom's direct air capture technology enhances the carbon mineralization process.
+Heirloom's technology accelerates the rate at which natural minerals capture CO₂, rather than using energy-intensive fans to draw in air.

 Remora

-Remora captures CO₂ from semi-trailer exhausts as they move, with the CO₂ destined for long-term storage.
+Remora captures CO₂ from the exhaust pipes of semi-trailers while they are driving, with the CO₂ destined for long-term storage.

 Charm

-Charm captures CO₂ using plant waste, converts it into a stable carbon-rich liquid, and stores it safely deep underground, out of reach of wildfires and soil erosion.
+Charm captures CO₂ using plant waste, converts it into a stable carbon-rich liquid and stores it safely deep underground, out of reach of forest fires and soil erosion.

 A better world that takes care of the planet and its inhabitants